Skip to main content Skip to navigation

 The panel members may not be experts in your field but will be able to give you advice from the point of view of an 'interested outsider'.
 They will approach the upgrade interview in a friendly, supportive fashion but be prepared for a serious exploration of your work: this is a formal examination.

 The panel members will have read your upgrade materials and have some questions to ask you.
-These may take anything from half an hour to an hour, sometimes longer and will cover areas such as the structure and content of your research, your timetable and chapter outlines.
+The upgrade usually takes about an hour though it can run for longer, and will cover areas such as the structure and content of your research, your timetable and chapter outlines.

 Questions from the panel will depend of course on your topic area and the approach you have taken but these are questions that are often asked in upgrade interviews: